ssyasa/chatbot-app/README.md

 ## Acknowledgments

 - Special thanks to the contributors and libraries that made this project possible.
-- This application is built using a Llama model for natural language processing.
-For more information on Llama models, refer to the respective documentation.
+- This application is built using a LLM model for natural language processing.
+For more information on LLM models, refer to the respective documentation.

 ---